ishubin/flame-graph-reader/README.md

 - [x] export report to custom format (with annotations)
 - [x] Quick search frame from context menu
 - [x] Copy frame name to clipboard (from context menu)
+- [ ] Quick search does not show samples correctly in the bottom panel
+- [ ] License
+- [ ] Fix mouse out (it should reset hovered frame)
 - [ ] Improve performance
     - [ ] Parsing report
     - [ ] Zooming